-Example 4 - The Observation Value of the Worst-Performing Market Measure on each of the first three Coupon Observation Dates (which also include the Call Observation Dates) is above its Coupon Barrier but below its Call Value.
-Therefore, the notes are not automatically called prior to maturity but a Contingent Coupon Payment (with Memory) of \$0.525 per unit is paid on each of the first three Coupon Payment Dates.
-The Ending Value of the Worst-Performing Market Measure is 95.00, which is greater than its Coupon Barrier and its Threshold Value.
-The Redemption Amount will equal \$10.00 plus the final Contingent Coupon Payment (with Memory) of \$0.525 = \$10.525 per unit.
+Example 6 - The Observation Value of each Underlying Stock on each trading day during the final Observation Period is greater than or equal to its Coupon Barrier.
+Therefore, a Contingent Coupon Payment will be paid at maturity.
+In addition, the Ending Value of the Worst-Performing Market Measure is 95.00, which is greater than its Threshold Value.
+The Redemption Amount will equal \$10.00 plus the final Contingent Coupon Payment = \$10.975 per unit.